Samsung/tizen-docs/docs/application/web/guides/w3c/ui/drag-drop.md

 Learning how to transfer data in a simple drag and drop puzzle is a basic user interaction skill:

-1. Define the draggable elements by adding the `draggable="true"` attribute to them.In this example, the Tizen logo image has been divided and allocated randomly.
+1. Define the draggable elements by adding the `draggable="true"` attribute to them.
+   In this example, the Tizen logo image has been divided and allocated randomly.
 Each imager part is defined as draggable, so that the user can rearrange the image parts in the correct order.

    ```
    <h1>Drag and drop tutorial</h1>